Send the link below via email or IMCopy

 Transcript of The Professional History of Simon Davis

-Senior Design Manager/Creative Producer with 10 years' experience and over 50 titles shipped on console, PC and mobile platforms.
+Founder and CEO with 14+ years' experience and over 50 titles shipped on mobile, console, and PC.

 Featured in Develop Magazine's 2012 "30 under 30" list for my work as Producer and Monetisation Lead for DarkOrbit (then Bigpoint's biggest grossing title).

-I have also been a speaker on User Experience at GDC Europe and regularly guest lecture at Singapore Polytechnic.
+I have also been a speaker on User Experience at GDC Europe and regularly guest lecture at different institutions.

 Achievement - Develop: "30 Under 30"